casper-network/docs-new/source/docs/casper/resources/tutorials/beginner/cep78/index.md

 Level: Intermediate, time to complete: 15-30 minutes depending on experience.

-## Install an instantiation of the Cep-78 contract
+## Install an instance of the Cep-78 contract
 An instantiation of the [Cep-78](https://github.com/casper-ecosystem/cep-78-enhanced-nft/) contract is essentially an NFT collection that hold different methods like